Bridging MARL to SARL: An Order-Independent Multi-Agent Transformer via Latent Consensus: Introduction

 Motivated by these limitations, another line of research has shifted toward fully centralized solutions, namely Centralized Training Centralized Execution (CTCE).
 Among these approaches, the Multi-Agent Transformer (MAT) \cite{wen2022multi} has emerged as a representative framework by formulating cooperative MARL as a sequential decision-making problem.
 Specifically, MAT employs a centralized Transformer \cite{vaswani2017attention} encoder to capture relationships among all agents' observations and uses a decoder to generate actions autoregressively.
 However, the resulting policy can be highly sensitive to the action-generation order.
 Although recent studies have attempted to optimize this order jointly with action selection \cite{hu2025pmat,takayama2025aoad}, doing so substantially increases the complexity of the problem by expanding the search space to $n!$, where $n$ denotes the number of agents.
 In the same spirit, the recent Triple-BERT \cite{zhao2025triple} explores an alternative direction by modeling joint action probabilities directly and simultaneously.
 However, this method relies on a structured policy space that may limit action expressiveness, making it primarily suitable for trip-vehicle assignment problems.

-To address these limitations, we propose the Consensus Multi-Agent Transformer (CMAT), which recasts cooperative MARL as a hierarchical Single-Agent Reinforcement Learning (SARL) problem.
-Building upon MAT, CMAT replaces sequential action generation with an iterative consensus-generation process in the decoder.
-This process simulates how agents reach agreement on their strategies in latent space, as illustrated in Fig.~\ref{fig:example}.
+To address these limitations, we propose the Consensus Multi-Agent Transformer (CMAT), which recasts fully cooperative, fully observable MARL as a hierarchical single-agent, multi-action reinforcement learning problem.
+Building upon MAT, CMAT replaces sequential action generation with an iterative consensus-generation process in the decoder, which simulates how agents reach agreement on their strategies in latent space.
 Once the consensus vector is obtained, all agents generate their actions simultaneously while conditioning on this shared high-level strategy, allowing each agent to act with awareness of the strategies of the others.
 We model the joint action probability as the product of individual action probabilities conditioned on the consensus vector, which makes the overall framework amenable to optimization with single-agent Proximal Policy Optimization (PPO) \cite{schulman2017proximal}.
+This reformulation removes the sensitivity to action-generation order by construction and enables the whole system to be trained end-to-end as a single agent, rather than as $n$ interacting learners.
 We evaluate CMAT on a broad range of MARL benchmarks, including StarCraft II \cite{whiteson2019starcraft}, Multi-Agent MuJoCo \cite{de2020deep}, and Google Research Football \cite{kurach2020google}.
-Experimental results show that CMAT consistently outperforms strong baselines, highlighting its potential as a new paradigm for fully observable cooperative MARL.
+Experimental results show that CMAT consistently outperforms strong baselines under fully observable cooperative settings.